-Ideas- Decorate homes with natural seasonal objects, make wreaths, crowns or candle holders. take a nature walk to witness the life and the stillness
+Ideas- Decorate homes or gardens with natural seasonal objects, and make wreaths, crowns or candle holders. take a nature walk to witness the life and the stillness

-What are the most beautiful things I notice in winter?
+What are the most beautiful things I notice in summer?

-Ideas- Light a fire, light candles, decorate with fairy lights, watch sunrise and sunset, warm in the sun.
+Ideas- Light a fire, light candles, decorate with fairy lights, watch the sunrise and sunset, and celebrate the sun.

-how can I invite the light into my life?
+how can I invite the light into my life in the coming months?

-how can I honour and respect the stillness & darkness?
+how can I honour and respect the stillness in busy times?

 what does the sunrise/sunset make me feel?